droonga/droonga.org/tutorial/plugin-development/handler/index.md

 The directory structure for plugins are in same rule as explained in [Modify requests and responses tutorial][adapter].

+Now let's create `sample-logger` plugin again.
+This will act almost same as [Modify requests and responses tutorial][adapter] version, except the phase in which the plugin works.
+We need to put `sample-logger.rb` to `lib/droonga/plugins/sample-logger.rb`.
+The directory tree will be like this:

 ~~~
 lib
 └── droonga